Those interested in disaster response may benefit from referring to the following sources of information:

 - UN Development Group, DRR info

 - DRR in East & Central Africa

 - Reducing Disaster Risk: a Challenge for Development (UNDP)

 - DRR Library

-Education is critical for all children, but it is especially urgent for the very many children affected by emergencies, be they man made or natural disasters: not just does it support them from suffering a further disaster (increased risk of illiteracy on top of actual disaster of flood etc) but also to provide children with some stability and distraction at times of high stress and uncertainty and opportunity to learn about how to prepare and respond to future disasters.
+Education is critical for all children, but it is especially urgent for the many children affected by emergencies, be they man-made or natural disasters.
+Not only does it support them from suffering a further disaster (increased risk of illiteracy on top of actual disaster of flood etc) but also to provide children with some stability and distraction at times of high stress and uncertainty and opportunity to learn about how to prepare and respond to future disasters.
 However, for millions of children affected by disaster and crisis, the right to education remains elusive.
 As per info from INEE:

 - Approximately 75mn children are out of school worldwide; more than half of these children are living in conflict-affected states.
 Millions more are living in situations affected by natural disasters.

 - 20mn girls are out of school in conflict zones, and girls only account for 30% of refugees enrolled in secondary school.

 - The world faces a shortfall of 18mn primary school teachers in the coming decade and the areas most in need of education personnel are countries affected by emergencies and disasters

 Historically, education was not seen as necessary at times of emergencies, rather as part of longer-term development work.
 However, with the average conflict lasting 10 years and families remaining in refugee or internally displaced person (IDP) camps for an average of 17 years, it is clear that education cannot wait for more stable times and that the failure to prioritise education in humanitarian response renders entire generations uneducated, disadvantaged, and unprepared to contribute to their society’s recovery.
 A growing body of evidence on education’s life-saving and life-sustaining role has resulted in a change in priorities, with education now being included in the planning and provision of humanitarian relief.